samualtnorman/wasm/readme.md

 # WASM tokeniser
 This is just a project where I play around with trying to write a WASM parser.
-I got as far as writing a tokeniser that can tokenise basic syntax.
+I got as far as writing a tokeniser that can tokenise basic syntax (and a syntax highlighter that uses the tokeniser).
 I then discovered that WebAssembly Text Format block comments can be nested and discovered I need to rethink my approach to this parser.

 To build and run this yourself, you'll need [Node.js](https://nodejs.org/en) and [pnpm](https://pnpm.io/) installed.